-Alex Morgan not fit enough to make Tottenham debut yet

-MANCHESTER, England (AP) — Alex Morgan’s Tottenham debut has been delayed as she returns to action following pregnancy, with the American forward not fit enough to make the bench at Manchester City on Sunday.

-The two-time World Cup winner, who gave birth to Charlie Elena Carrasco in May, has not played since 2019.
+Morgan awaits debut but Mewis, Heath make impact in England

+Sam Mewis made it two goals in two games for Manchester City by scoring the third in a 4-1 victory over Tottenham on Sunday that saw fellow American Rose Lavelle also come off the bench in the second half for the hosts.

+Across the northern English city, Christen Press and Tobin Heath made their Manchester United debuts.
+And Heath marked it by providing a cross that Jane Ross headed in for United’s third in a 3-0 victory over Brighton.

-She came to England to join London club Tottenham in a search for regular playing time ahead of the rescheduled 2021 Tokyo Olympics with the expectation of fewer games in the United States due to the pandemic disruption.
+The Americans have come to Europe’s only fully professional women’s league in search of regular playing time ahead of the rescheduled 2021 Tokyo Olympics with the expectation of fewer games in the United States due to the pandemic disruption.

+Having not played since 2019, two-time World Cup winner Morgan is still regaining fitness after giving birth to Charlie Elena Carrasco in May and joining Tottenham last month.

 “The hardest part about coming back after pregnancy is being patient with myself,” Morgan said Sunday.
 “I can’t wait to get on the pitch with my team, but that will have to wait until I’m 100% fit.”

-Morgan said she is “feeling fitter & faster every day” but has only been training two weeks with Tottenham.
+Morgan said she is “feeling fitter and faster every day” but has only been training two weeks with Tottenham.

-There was due to be at least one American recent import to the Women’s Super League on the pitch in Manchester, with Sam Mewis making City’s starting lineup and Rose Lavelle on the bench.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports